 The Restart Seminar is designed to aid students back to solid academic performance with emphasis placed on self-responsibility, proper decision-making and study skills strategies.
 Students must submit a completed application before consideration for acceptance into the program.

-All students who participate in the Restart Program must attend one of the workshops.
+All students who participate in the Restart Program must attend one of the information workshops prior to the start of classes.

-Students attending an ASU Degree Center who must enroll in the Restart Program, should contact Melissa Jackson in the Wilson Advising Center at 870-972-3001 for registration questions.
-You are required to complete the Restart Application and adhere to all deadlines as other students enrolling in the program.
-It is your responsibility to secure all signatures for the application.
+Students attending an A-State Degree Center who must enroll in the Restart Program, should contact the Transfer Coordinator in the Wilson Advising Center at 870-972-3001 for registration questions.
+Degree Center Students are required to complete the Restart Application and adhere to all deadlines as other students enrolling in the program.
+It is the student's responsibility to secure the advisor's signature for the application.
+The Wilson Advising Center will assist with securing signatures from other university departments.
 You are not required to attend the workshop in Jonesboro.
-Instead, you will visit with the site coordinator on the campus you attend.
+Instead, you will visit with the site coordinator on the campus you attend to complete and submit paperwork to the Wilson Advising Center.
 You will enroll in an online version of the course to complete assignments, but will visit with the site coordinator to satisfy class meetings.
+A compressed video class will be scheduled within the first week of school for all Degree Center Students to provide program information and to address any questions students have.

 Students who are suspended for the first time and meet other eligibility requirements must enroll in the Restart@astate program.
-All students considering taking coursework at another institution while on first suspension from ASU are strongly advised to meet with their ASU academic advisors for guidance on appropriate coursework selection.
+All students considering taking coursework at another institution while on first suspension from A-State are strongly advised to meet with their A-State academic advisors for guidance on appropriate coursework selection.

 Third and Subsequent Suspensions

-Students who earn a third or subsequent suspension are not permitted to enroll at ASU for two calendar years.
-Students returning to ASU after serving a third or subsequent suspension must first seek approval to re-enroll from the Undergraduate Graduation and Academic Credits Appeals Committee.
+Students who earn a third or subsequent suspension are not permitted to enroll at A-State for two calendar years.
+Students returning to A-State after serving a third or subsequent suspension must first seek approval to re-enroll from the Undergraduate Graduation and Academic Credits Appeals Committee.
 Upon approval for reenrollment, students must readmit with the institution before registering for classes.
-Arkansas State University will not accept for transfer any credit earned at other institutions during a period in which the student is on mandatory third or subsequent suspension at ASU.
+Arkansas State University will not accept for transfer any credit earned at other institutions during a period in which the student is on mandatory third or subsequent suspension at A-State.

 Withdrawing from the University